izenynn/mini-unit/README.md

 #
 #   - `RELATIVE_PATH`: the relative path to your project from the 'mini-unit'
 #                      directory location.
 #
+#                      this is also used to cut it off from test log output
+#                      so instead of `../src/ft_strlen_test.c` it prints the
+#                      rute relative to the project `src/ft_strlen_test.c`
+#
+#                      if you add this to your own Makefile make sure it has the
+#                      correct syntax, check the provided Makefile for details
+#
 #   - `INCLUDES`: mini-unit includes your project path with -I./$(RELATIVE_PATH)
 #                 but if you compile your project with -I./<some_path>,